Arthur Frommer

+Early life

-Frommer was born in Jefferson City, Missouri, and moved to Brooklyn, New York when he was 14.
-He graduated from New York University in 1950 with a political science degree, and graduated with honors from Yale Law School, where he was an editor of the Yale Law Journal, in 1953.
+Arthur Bernard Frommer was born on July 17, 1929, in Lynchburg, Virginia, the son of Pauline (Abrams) and Nathan Frommer.
+His parents were Jewish immigrants, his father from Austria and his mother from Poland.
+He spent his earliest years in Jefferson City, Missouri, before he and his family moved to New York City when he was 14.
+He attended Erasmus Hall High School in Brooklyn, and went on to New York University in 1950 with a political science degree.
+He graduated with honors from Yale Law School, where he was an editor of the Yale Law Journal, in 1953.

+Career

 Frommer was drafted into the United States Army during the Korean War.
 Rather than being sent to Korea, he was sent to Europe because of his linguistic abilities.
 In 1955, while serving in Germany, Frommer wrote and self-published a guidebook called The GI's Guide to Traveling In Europe.
 It sold out its first print run.